cdorde/CertifyTheWebTomcatRenewScript/README.md

-## Certify The Web - Hook script for recreating keystore (jks) for Tomcat
+## Certify The Web - Hook script for recreating keystore (jks) for Tomcat for older versions

+Newer version of clinet has option Deploy to Tomcat.

 Prerequites

 1. OpenSSL instalation
 2. Working CertifyTheWeb client
 3. Working Apache Tomcat installation with SSL connector

+How to

+1. create script file
+2. start CertifyTheWeb client and add script as hook

 Script template: